 To start, the SD media is broken down into “Classes”Â The Class depicts the speeds at which a device reads and writes.

 SD Cards and SDHC Cards have Speed Class Ratings defined by the SD Association.
 The SD Speed Class Ratings specify the following minimum write speeds based on “the best fragmented state where no memory unit is occupied”:

+Well that might change because Samsung is entering the retail market with their solid state flash of Secure Digital, Compact Flash and microSD media.
 Samsung will release sizes from 4GB to 16GB capacity before the end of 2009.Â These cards will be in the â€˜Plusâ€™ memory card class and compliant with the Secure Digital class 6 performance standards.Â Cards boust a speed range of 17Mbps to 45Mbps.
 Continue Reading 2 Comments

 In addition to the well positioned microphone, the Samson Q3 also has an expansion slot via SD card for additional memory capacity.Â Up to 32GBs to be exact.Â Thus the title of the article.

 The Samson Q3 also has VGA output so you can easily connect the device to your TV for instant viewing.
 Use HandyShare to edit and share video on your favorite websites including YouTube, Facebook and MySpace.
 You can connect the video recorder to your computer via USB connection.
 Continue Reading